B2B ecommerce is the process of marketing and selling products between two businesses online.

 “Social selling,” note Laurence Minsky and Keith A. Quesenberry Harvard Business Review’s How B2B Sales Can Benefit from Social Selling, “concentrates on producing focused content and providing one-to-one communication between the salesperson and the buyer.
 [T]he goal is for the rep to form a relationship with each prospect, providing suggestions and answering questions rather than building an affinity for the organization’s brand.”

-In the next trend, we’ll look at a real-world example of how to form those relationships.
+In the next practice, we’ll look at a real-world example of how to form those relationships.
 For now, rest assured that effective social selling — creating native content for multi-channel marketing — only requires salespeople (or brands) to invest 5-10% of their time actively engaging one-on-one.

 And that’s not to say “brand affinity” isn’t effective as well.